palantir/dialogue/dialogue-clients/metrics.md

 ### client
 General client metrics produced by dialogue.
 These metrics are meant to be applicable to all conjure clients without being implementation-specific.
 - `client.response` tagged `channel-name`, `service-name`, `endpoint`, `status` (timer): Request time split by status.
-These metrics and their definitions are mostly useful to dialogue developers, to measure the routing and retry strategies.
+These metrics and their definitions are mostly useful to dialogue developers, to measure the success of routing and retry strategies.
 Possible status values are:
-* success: 2xx; excludes time spent reading the response body.
+* success: always excludes time spent reading the response body.
 This classifies requests, which we successfully routed, maybe retried and returned to the user.
+  This does not mean that the ultimate user might not see an exception, e.g. 404, 401 will still potentially result in a user visible failure.
-* failure:
+* preventable_failure:
+  - QoS failures (429, 308, 503)
+  - 500 requests for endpoints that are retryable.
+  - IO related failures that we retry: e.g. UnknownHostException, connect timeouts, SSLException.
-* filtered_failure: things we can't do anything about, e.g. 500 requests, unknown host, connection errors.
+* other_failure: things we can't do anything about, e.g.
-//
-// So 500 is still a successful response in here.

-// QoS failures
-// RemoteException
-// UnknownRemoteException
-// This can include 500s

-// 1.
-Goal is to automate process when we make change to dialogue we can quickly validate if it made
-// things better/made things worse.

-// 2.
-Goal: we need to know the user perceived failure rates visible.

-// 1.
-How often do exhaust retries?
-// 2.
-How often do we not retry because the request was not retriable?
+  - 500 requests which we cannot retry
+  - read/write timeouts.

 - `client.deprecations` tagged `service-name` (meter): Rate of deprecated endpoints being invoked.